Topsort/topsort.js/README.md

 #### Parameters

 `config`: An object containing configuration details including the API key.
+Please refer to [Auction Manager](https://app.topsort.com/new/en-US/marketplace/account-settings/api-integration)

 `auctionDetails`: An object containing the details of the auction to be created, please refer to [Topsort's Auction API doc](https://docs.topsort.com/reference/createauctions) for body specification.